 That’s one small question out of the way.
 I knew Janah had watched, she saw nothing, so nothing exists.
 Sonia is reading Black’s poetry, we’d brought the gifts the boys had given us, Dr. Epstein is examining the disk Chan carved, complimenting him on his extraordinary touch and the likenesses, there is no question who is engraved on the disk.
 The feel of leather on the nunchucks makes the weapon a work of art.
 But not just to hang and admire.
 David would want it to be used, to see the leather worn and darkened would mean he’d succeeded.
 Janah decided the disk would hang from the ceiling over our mats.

 Besides fun, gifts and a splendid buffet dinner, Black and Sonia plant the seeds of a potentially longer relationship.
 They are 17, there’s time.
 Black is neither focused on the past or future, from his point of view, there is no waiting, Sonia will be there as long as she is and no longer.
 From Sonia’s perspective, Black has the obligations of his chosen path for an undetermined number of years, she has to finish at Chapmans and move on, probably to college, she is thinking social work.
 In a way, they’re perfect for each other, a full time relationship is great, but it can also be a distraction.

-After breakfast, the boys gather up their things and make their way back to the monastery.
+Day after Christmas the boys gather up their things and make their way back to the monastery.
 We’re spending a few more days at home.
-Janah visited Lacy for yoga sessions the next three days while I practice in the gym downstairs.
+Janah visits Lacy for yoga sessions the next three days while I practice in the gym downstairs.
 I smile to myself as I feel Janah and Lacy taking light make out breaks between poses.
 Janah is quite worked up when we get home, I get the pleasure of working her down.

 “I wonder what Lacy does when you leave.
 You have me to take it out on, but Lacy…”